-Jamal Adams returns to Seahawks practice, and Pete Carroll doesn’t rule out Chris Carson playing vs. 49ers
+Jamal Adams expected to return to Seahawks practice Wednesday but doesn’t, and Pete Carroll doesn’t rule out Chris Carson playing vs. 49ers

-RENTON — Seahawks safety Jamal Adams returned to practice on a limited basis Wednesday, his first time on the field since straining his groin against Dallas on Sept.
+RENTON — Seahawks safety Jamal Adams was expected to return to practice on a limited basis Wednesday, his first time on the field since straining his groin against Dallas on Sept.
 27.

-The Seahawks hope that means he can be a full participant — or close to it — when Seattle hosts the 49ers on Sunday at CenturyLink Field.
+But when practice rolled around Wednesday Adams was not out there, leading to more questions about whether he will be able to return to play when Seattle hosts the 49ers on Sunday at CenturyLink Field.

-Adams has missed the last three games, and a defense that was already struggling even during his time on the field grew only more worrisome, compelling Seattle to continue to keep acquiring big-name vets to try to help out, including Wednesday’s trade for defensive end Carlos Dunlap from Cincinnati.
+“He’s going to be practicing in a limited fashion for the first time today, and so we’ll see what that means and see how it goes,” Carroll said before practice.
+“And tomorrow (Thursday) will be a really important day for him, as well as Friday.
+We’re going one day at a time, and we’re mixing him in in the preparation with the thought there’s a chance to (play) but we’re gonna just have to wait and see how he does.”

-But it’s the return of Adams that could mean as much as anything for the Seattle defense.
+Adams, though, did not make it out to practice which on the surface might further cloud if he can make it back Sunday after missing the last three games with a groin injury suffered Sept.
+27 against Dallas.

 During the two-plus games he saw action, Adams was a playmaker all over the field, with 18 solo tackles and two sacks, which remains tied with Benson Mayowa for the most on the team.